 And if I answered truthfully, my answer would at times be Yes, I do love money.

-I love having savings in the bank, cash in my wallet and investments yielding returns.
+I enjoy having savings in the bank, cash in my wallet and investments yielding returns.

 I love the options that money gives me.

-I love the security that money provides and I don’t like the anxiety that accompanies lack.
+I like the security that money provides and I don’t like the anxiety that accompanies lack.

 8 The Bible Posits Opposing Views